-Rick received his Bachelor of Science Degree, cum laude, from the University of South Carolina.
-He earned his Juris Doctor Degree from the University of South Carolina School of Law, where he has served as an adjunct professor.
+Rick has long standing connections to the South Carolina community, receiving his Bachelor of Science Degree, cum laude, from the University of South Carolina College of Business Administration and his Juris Doctor from the University of South Carolina School of Law, where he has served as an adjunct professor.
+He currently serves on the Board of Trustees for the Sisters of Charity Foundation of South Carolina (Chair 2015 - 2016), and the Board of Trustees for the S.C.
+Center for Fathers and Families (Chair 2012 - 2013).

-•Certified Bankruptcy and Debtor-Creditor Law Specialist in the State of South Carolina
+•Certified Bankruptcy and Debtor-Creditor Law Specialist, State of South Carolina 1993 - present

-•Best Lawyers in America since 2001 for Bankruptcy and Creditor-Debtor Rights Law
+•Best Lawyers in America, for Bankruptcy and Creditor-Debtor Rights Law, 2001 - present

-•In 1999, Mr. Mendoza received the William E.S.
-Robinson Public Service Award of the South Carolina Bankruptcy Law Association, for the Meritorious Advancement of the Practice of Bankruptcy Law
+•William E.S.
+Robinson Public Service Award for the Meritorious Advancement of the Practice of Bankruptcy Law, South Carolina Bankruptcy Law Association, 1999

-•Adjunct Professor, University of South Carolina School of Law, 1995
+•Adjunct Professor of Law, University of South Carolina School of Law, 1995

 Speaking & Writing